 (Huffington Post, Chron)

 That is 61% of the global population.
 Let that sink in.
 This indeed means impressions of social media ads are growing, 13.1% to be precise.
 How many people actually take action is another issue, though.
 According to Statista, the click-through rate for social media ads is concerningly flat.
-It was calculated at 1.3% in the fourth quarter of 2020.
-It was 1.2% the same time the year before, according to social media advertising statistics.
+It was calculated at 1% in the second quarter of 2021, according to social media advertising statistics.

 20% of respondents stated they never make a purchase based on an online advertisement, and only 4.5% said they make purchases 76% to 100% of the time.
 The frequency of purchases based on online ads roughly shows the effectiveness of this form of advertising.
 Although online advertising statistics like this do not look promising, industry leaders expect the numbers to go up with the rise of online shopping amid the COVID-19 pandemic.
 With the shops closed and governments instructing people to stay home, people have no choice but to do their shopping online.